MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

         code-push login
         ```

-        > **Note:** When you login from the CLI, your access token (similar to a cookie) is persisted to disk so that you don’t have to login everytime you attempt to access your account.
+        > **Note:** When you login from the CLI, your access token (similar to a cookie) is persisted to disk so that you don’t have to login every time you attempt to access your account.
 In order to delete this file from your computer, simply run the following command:
         >
         >```shell
         >code-push logout